mancunian-red-devil/OwlsCaseScheduler/README.md

 ## When will I receive an email notification?
 * In order to receive an email notification, you have to choose the corresponding options on your profile page
+* You might want to add `owl.casing.2017@gmail.com` to your contact list.
 * You will receive a notification in the following scenarios:
   * You get added to a session
   * You get removed from a session